GO BACKFind out if your website is compliant

 The WAVE website accessibility checker is a simple tool that will tell you whether your site’s pages are accessible to differently-abled people.

-WebAIM is a non-profit organization that aims to make web content accessible to differently-abled people.
-They have developed a variety of accessibility features within the site so that all people can access web content.
+WebAIM is a non-profit organization that aims to make web content accessible to all.
+They have developed a variety of accessibility features so that all people can access web content.

-This accessibility checker is available as a browser extension, helping you run the tool in your web browser.
-Even better, it enables you to check for accessibility issues on any website.
+This accessibility checker is available as a browser extension, which means you can check for issues on any site as your browse.

 WebAIM also offers the WAVE API, a paid application that you can use to schedule and automate your site’s accessibility checks.

-Additionally, this API allows you to check for accessibility at custom viewport sizes and provide authentication to check if a page behind a login is secure.
+Additionally, this API allows you to check for accessibility at custom viewport sizes and it provides authentication to check if a page behind a login is secure.

 The IBM Accessibility Toolkit allows developers and testers to embed accessibility directly into their workflow.
 It’s an open-source accessibility toolkit that offers resources for app and website accessibility.